Scottish fold kittens feeding. How to feed a Scottish kitten correctly

 • Boiled minced meat.

-• Wet food for kittens in the form of pate.
+• Wet food for kittens in the form of a pate.

-• Dry soaked food from the line for lactating cats and kittens.
+• Dry soaked food from the line for nursing cats and kittens.

-At 2 months of age, it is time for the first vaccination, and hence.
-Due to the stress of the procedures and the use of prophylactic agents, the kitten may experience symptoms that are not related to the type of feeding.
+At 2 months of age, it is time for the first vaccination, and therefore...
+Due to stress from procedures and taking prophylactic medications, the kitten may experience symptoms that are not related to the type of feeding.

 Important!
-For two weeks before and after vaccination, it is not recommended to change the type of feeding of the Scottish Fold kitten!
+During the two weeks before and after vaccination, it is not recommended to change the type of feeding of the Scottish Fold kitten!

 2 - 3 months

-When kittens are 3 months old, they are usually "put up for sale".
-After moving a pet to a new home, it is not recommended to change its usual diet and feeding schedule for at least a week. , which the kitten experiences due to a change of residence, adversely affects the functioning of the gastrointestinal tract.
-Additional stress will lead to the development of diarrhea or refusal to feed.
+When kittens are 3 months old, they are usually “put up for sale.”
+After moving a pet to a new home, it is not recommended to change its usual diet and feeding schedule for at least a week. , which the kitten experiences as a result of a change of place of residence, has a detrimental effect on the functioning of the gastrointestinal tract.
+Additional load will lead to the development of diarrhea or refusal to feed.

-If the breeder supplements the kitten with natural food, and you decide, the transition is made by smooth substitution.
-Soaked dry food or wet food in the form of a pate interferes with natural food.
-The proportion of industrial feed is increased in stages, within 7–10 days.
+If the breeder supplements the kitten with natural food, and you decide, the transition is made through a smooth substitution.
+Soaked dry food or wet food in the form of a pate is mixed into natural food.
+The proportion of industrial feed is increased gradually, over 7–10 days.

 4 - 6 months

-With the industrial type of feeding, kittens aged from 4 to 6 months are constantly mixed with soaked granules of dry food into wet food.
-To prepare the granules, they must be poured with hot water or broth and left for 10-15 minutes.
-When the granules increase and brighten, they must be crushed with a fork.
-A mixture of wet and dry food is brought to a homogeneous consistency and slightly warmed up to stimulate the pet's appetite.
+With the industrial type of feeding kittens aged 4 to 6 months, soaked dry food granules are constantly mixed into the wet food.
+To prepare the granules, they need to be filled with hot water or broth and left for 10-15 minutes.
+When the granules increase in size and become lighter in color, they must be crushed with a fork.
+The mixture of wet and dry food is brought to a homogeneous consistency and heated slightly to stimulate the pet’s appetite.

 Important!
-By the age of six months, subject to the timely formation of bones and teeth, the kitten is able to chew dry food granules.
-Drying is introduced gradually, at the first stages in a proportion of no more than 10% of the entire portion.
+By the age of six months, provided that bones and teeth are formed in a timely manner, the kitten is able to chew dry food granules.
+Drying is introduced gradually, in the first stages in a proportion of no more than 10% of the entire portion.

 6 - 12 months and older

-At the age of six months, by gradually introducing dry food into the diet, its mass fraction is increased to 50%.
-It is advisable to give wet and dry food alternately, in the morning and evening feeding.
+At six months of age, by gradually introducing dry food into the diet, its mass fraction is increased to 50%.
+It is advisable to give wet and dry food alternately, in the morning and evening feedings.

-Your task is to ensure that the kitten perceives the pellets as food.
-Early in training, the relatively inconspicuous odor of the pellets can lead to food refusal.
+Your task is to ensure that the kitten perceives the granules as food.
+At an early stage of habituation, the relatively insignificant smell of granules can lead to refusal of food.

 When increasing the mass fraction of dry food, make sure that the kitten consumes enough water!

 By 10 months of age, a kitten's diet should consist of 70% dry food and 30% wet food of the same brand.
-This proportion is also recommended for adult animals, since the use of exclusively dry food leads to rapid deterioration of the enamel.
+This proportion is also recommended for adult animals, since eating exclusively dry food leads to rapid deterioration of the enamel.

 CATEGORIES